mattiasjahnke/arduino-projects/mini-ig-stats/README.md

 * `/followers/[instagram_handle]`
 * `/likes/[instagram_handle]`
+* `/comments/[instagram_handle]`

 The server will cache the result of the Instagram queries and return the result as plain text (no json-wrapping BS) to the calling client.

 ### Photon

-The photon will call the Node.js server every x second, asking for the current followers and likes count.
+The photon will call the Node.js server every x second, asking for the current number of followers/comments/likes.

 A simple in-memory cache of the latest result allows us to calculate the delta for the two values.
 Therefore we can know when something has changed.